etherCorps/sveltekit-og/README.md

 ## Usage

-Create a file at: `/src/routes/og/+server.ts`.
+Create a file at `/src/routes/og/+server.ts`.
 Alternatively, you can use JavaScript by removing the types from this example.

 ```typescript
 // src/routes/og/+server.ts